-UNIVERSITY OF STIRLING SCHOOL OF NURSING, MIDWIFERY and HEALTH
+UNIVERSITY OF STIRLING SCHOOL OF HEALTH SCIENCE

 The University of Stirling's Highland Campus is based at the Centre for Health Science.
 There are around 400 students based at the Centre with many of the students studying undergraduate courses leading to registration as nurses or midwives.
 The university also provides continuous professional education for health professionals with a number of courses for nurse practitioners.